-Applicants must submit their initial application through Grants.gov.
+Following completion of the pre-application procedures above, applicants must submit their initial application through Grants.gov.
 Applicants may need to first create a Grants.gov user profile by visiting the Get Registered section of the Grants.gov website.
 Successful completion of this step is necessary for DHS/FEMA to determine applicant eligibility.
 Applicants should complete this initial step on-line which requires completing:

-- Standard Form 424 (SF-424), Application for Federal Assistance, and - Grants.gov (GG) Form, Certification Regarding Lobbying.
+- Standard Form 424 (SF-424), Application for Federal Assistance, and - Grants.gov Certification Regarding Lobbying.